LesleyLai/Charlie3D/README.md

 No goals

 - Having elegant and well-designed code.
-This is a more hacking/prototyping thing.
+This is a more hacking/prototyping thing
 - Support GPUs and old drivers that miss critical features

 ## Features

+### Main Features

+- **Shader hot reloading**

 ### Vulkan-related